OliviaRodri/MechaCar_Statistical_Analysis/README.md

 ![Images_here](Resources/t_test_lot3.PNG)

 ## Study Design: MechaCar vs Competition
-Metrics of interest to the consumer are safety rating, cost, and fuel efficiency.
+Examples of metrics of interest to the consumer may be safety rating, cost, or fuel efficiency.

 What metric or metrics are you going to test?
-- The metric to test would be fuel efficiency.
+- The metric to test for this example is fuel efficiency.

 What is the null hypothesis or alternative hypothesis?